 Because Animoji are premade, you get no options for customization.
 That's OK, as there's probably not much you'd want or need to customize on them anyway.
 However, it is worth noting that certain Animoji have neat animation touches, like the way the alien's head bulges or the robot's antenna spikes when you raise your eyebrows.

-Customizing AR Emoji on the Galaxy S9+In contrast, the AR Emoji program offers a basic level of personalization, though it's surprisingly limited.
+In contrast, the AR Emoji program offers a basic level of personalization, though it's surprisingly limited.
 You can choose from only a small number of outfits and hairstyles.
 You can't modify your eyes, head shape or facial hair, so don't expect anything as extensive as the character-creation tools you'll find in video games, like Nintendo's customizable Miis.

 Winner: Galaxy S9 and S9+